ServiceStackApps/typescript-redux/README.md

 ## JSPM Bundling for Production

-One of the nice features of using JSPM is that it's also able to bundle your entire applicaton using your declared module dependencies, saving you having to repeat this information in an external bundler tool.
+One of the nice features of using JSPM is that it's also able to bundle your entire applicaton using your declared module dependencies, saving having to repeat and manage this information in an external bundler tool.

 To package your App for production run `jspm bundle` on your main app with the `-m` flag to minify your application, e.g we can package our last example with: